wcko87/beatoraja-english-guide/BMS-Overview.md

     - After each BOF event (since 2009), songs are specially selected be included in [GroundbreakinG](https://gdbg.tv/), a compilation album for the event.
 These albums are available for free download, and feature long or remastered versions of the selected songs by the artists themselves.

 - [**PABAT!
 20XX seasons**](http://k-bms.com/)
-    - Annual BMS event by the Korean BMS community.
+    - Held by the Korean BMS community.
     - Held annually, usually in the first quarter of the year.
 First held in 2013.
     - After each PABAT! event, bbangsami (organizer of PABAT!) publishes the [PABAT! special mixset](https://soundcloud.com/bbangsami/sets/pabat-special-mixset), a long mix of selected songs from the event submissions.